Exploiting biased noise in variational quantum models: Results

 \paragraph*{Impact of noise on expressivity.} We analyse expressivity via \cref{eqn:expressivitymetric} by characterising the impact of different noise models on the output function.
 For Pauli and coherent noise, the impact on the output function manifests as altered Fourier coefficients in \cref{eq:original_fourier_form}, while amplitude damping introduces additive terms that preclude a simple closed-form expression.
 When noise channels are composed with the channel representation of the data re-uploading circuit, the resulting noisy output function can be expressed as

 which retains the structure of \cref{eq:original_fourier_form}, with noise effects isolated in $\tilde{c}_{\omega}(\boldsymbol{\theta})$, and $\Omega$ is unchanged.
-A detailed derivation is provided in \cref{sec:channel_representation}.
 For noise diagonal in the PTM representation, such as Pauli noise, the circuit output inherits multiplicative factors $\in [0,1]$ that scale the Fourier coefficients.
 These factors correspond to the diagonal elements of the PTM, which are the Pauli eigenvalues, and their effect is to contract the output function toward zero, thereby reducing expressivity.
-These coefficients can be recast in the simpler form,
+As per \cref{eq:noisecoeffrelation}, these coefficients can be recast in the simpler form,